-Sadly, the site was removed in 2012 and replaced with a more generic site about Rowling’s other writing and work with very little Potter information.
+Sadly, the site was removed in April, 2012, and replaced with a more generic site about Rowling’s other writing and work with very little Potter information.

 Because the text on her site is written entirely by Rowling, the site is considered to be canon.
 She did not create the artwork, however, so things like the pictures of the Wizards of the Month aren’t canon.
 The textual information is included in the Lexicon and indicated as being from Jo’s site with the abbreviation (JKR).

 In some ways Pottermore was a replacement for this site.
 However, much information found on this site has never been duplicated on Pottermore.
 Rowling has used her Twitter account instead of this site to provide some immediate, personal interaction with fans.
 Fortunately, archives are available which preserve all the text from the site.
 However, today’s fans will never experience the delight of exploring the magical little world of Rowling’s messy desk.